-Firm IARs may refer clients to unaffiliated professionals for specific needs, such as mortgage brokerage, real estate sales, estate planning, legal, and/or tax/accounting.
-In turn, these professionals may refer clients to our IARs for investment management needs.
-We do not have any arrangements with individuals or companies that we refer clients to, and we do not receive any compensation for these referrals.
+Firm IARs may refer Clients to unaffiliated professionals for specific needs, such as mortgage brokerage, real estate sales, estate planning, legal, and/or tax/accounting.
+In turn, these professionals may refer Clients to our IARs for investment management needs.
+We do not have any arrangements with individuals or companies that we refer Clients to, and we do not receive any compensation for these referrals.

 However, it could be concluded that our IARs are receiving an indirect economic benefit from this practice, as the relationships are mutually beneficial.
-For example, we could be incentivized to recommend services of firms who refer clients to the Firm.
+For example, we could be incentivized to recommend services of firms that refer Clients to the Firm.

-Our IARs only refer clients to professionals we believe are competent and qualified in their field, but it is ultimately the client's responsibility to evaluate the provider, and it is solely the client's decision whether to engage a recommended firm.
+Our IARs only refer Clients to professionals we believe are competent and qualified in their field, but it is ultimately the Client's responsibility to evaluate the provider, and it is solely the Client's decision whether to engage a recommended firm.
 Clients are under no obligation to purchase any products or services through these professionals, and our IARs have no control over the services provided by another firm.
 Clients who choose to engage these professionals will sign a separate agreement with the other firm.
 Fees charged by the other firm are separate from and in addition to fees charged by the Firm.

-If the client desires, our IARs will work with these professionals or the client's other advisors (such as an accountant, attorney, or other investment advisor) to help ensure that the provider understands the client's investments and to coordinate services for the client.
-We do not share information with an unaffiliated professional unless first authorized by the client.
+If the Client desires, our IARs will work with these professionals or the Client's other advisors (such as an accountant, attorney, or other investment advisor) to help ensure that the provider understands the Client's investments and coordinates services for the Client.
+We do not share information with an unaffiliated professional unless first authorized by the Client.

-Third Party Independent Manager and/or Sub-Advisor
+Third-Party Independent Manager and/or Sub-Advisor

-Our IARs may work with third party Independent Managers or Sub-Advisors to service client accounts.
-They may receive ongoing compensation in relation to these arrangements, of which details are fully disclosed to the clients at the time of account opening.
+Our IARs may work with third-party Independent Managers or Sub-Advisors to service Client accounts.
+They may receive ongoing compensation in relation to these arrangements, of which details are fully disclosed to the Clients at the time of account opening.
 See also Item 5 - Third Party Accounts and/or Sub-Advisor and Item 10 - Third Party Managers and/or Sub-Advisor.
 Other Financial Institutions

-The Firm has established agreements to provide consulting services to other financial institutions regarding business development or investment advisory services provided to clients.
-If the consultation being provided is specific to services provided to the client account, the specifics of this arrangement, including the compensation paid to the Firm will be fully disclosed to clients in their signed agreements.
+The Firm has established agreements to provide consulting services to other financial institutions regarding business development or investment advisory services provided to Clients.
+If the consultation being provided is specific to services provided to the Client account, the specifics of this arrangement, including the compensation paid to the Firm, will be fully disclosed to Clients in their signed agreements.